rtbo/dopamine-web/packages/server/ReadMe.md

 { "name": "the name given", "key": "(the key)" }
 ```
 __Note__: The entire key is only sent once when created.
 The user should be
-prompted to save it in safe place.
+prompted to save it in safe place at this time.

 ---